All Episodes

 They would do what was necessary.

-And at their trial, if they had actually saved lives, we would Try to take that into consideration.
+And at their trial, if they had actually saved lives, we would try to take that into consideration.

 So they want to, as I said, they want to live under the protection, but they don't want to provide the people that they're asking.

-Yeah, and that's and that's the point.
+Yeah, and that's the point.

-Uh, and this this is why people are sick of the humbugs of the political class.
+And this is why people are sick of the humbugs of the political class.

-He spent eight years fighting the bad guys for his country, eight years fighting the bad guys for his country.
+He spent eight years fighting the bad guys for his country.

-He he he volunteered for that after September 11th.
+He volunteered for that after September 11th.

-People have people digested it and they moved on.
+People digested it and they moved on.

-And in return for eight years of service fighting the bad guys, he's had eight years of legal action uh and legal threats and legal intimidation, not just from the lawyers of these jihadists, uh, but from the Justice Department of the government he served.
+And in return for eight years of service fighting the bad guys, he's had eight years of legal action and legal threats and legal intimidation, not just from the lawyers of these jihadists, but from the Justice Department of the government he served.

-And uh here's another uh clip from uh tonight's show.
+And here's another clip from tonight's show.

-Uh he's Khalid Sheikh Mohammed sliced off Daniel Pearl's head in Pakistan shortly after 9-11.
+Khalid Sheikh Mohammed sliced off Daniel Pearl's head in Pakistan shortly after 9-11.

 Daniel Pearl, the Wall Street Journal reporter.

-Uh Khalid Sheikh Mohammed didn't answer the question that way at all.
+Khalid Sheikh Mohammed didn't answer the question that way at all.

 Clip six, Mike.